 Awakening versus leading Kundalini: The process of Kundalini Awakening is not only one of awakening the energy, but also of leading it upwards, through each of the chakras.
 The many practices with body, breath, and mind, each have their effect on these various centers, and pave the way for the Kundalini Rising to further upward over time and with practice.

 Joining Kundalini with the crown chakra: After the upward journey of Kundalini, coursing through the Sushumna channel and the chakras along the way (section #5), it is finally brought to the crown chakra, Sahasrara.
-This union is the Realization of the Absolute, and is the meaning of Yoga.
+This union is the Realization of the Absolute, and is the meaning of Yoga. | See also the article: Bindu: Pinnacle of Yoga, Vedanta and Tantra |

 It usually comes in bursts: There are stories of some person suddenly having an instant awakening and complete transformation, reaching the absolute height of spiritual realization, and having all of their latent impressions (samskaras) that drive karma removed.
 While this might be theoretically possible for anyone, it is much more common that the awakening and realization of union comes in small parts, much like sparks compared to a lightning bolt.
 Such bursts can be extremely insightful, peaceful, and motivating.
 In such moments there may come a flash of insight about some aspect of reality, philosophy, or divinity.
 Previous issues or questions might become resolved in a moment.
 In any case, such experiences inspire one to gently continue on the path.